-Vielmetter Los Angeles is pleased to present Souled Out, Miami-based artist and former Juxtapoz Clubhouse stalward Reginald O’Neal’s first solo exhibition with the gallery.
+Vielmetter Los Angeles is pleased to present Souled Out, Miami-based artist and former Juxtapoz Clubhouse stalwart Reginald O’Neal’s first solo exhibition with the gallery.
 On view through November 2nd, 2024, the exhibition comprises twelve new paintings expanding on the artist’s richly painted portraits of porcelain souvenirs he originally acquired at a gift shop in New Orleans.

 O’Neal’s shadowy tableaus zero in on figurines of Black musicians, examining their forms and objecthood, and relating them to each other in various configurations.
 Painted in lushly layered hues, O’Neal’s works explore a complex and at times sinister darkness that references a long history in portraiture.
 The small figurines, mostly known as sentimental souvenirs, are enlarged in the paintings, hinting both at the objectification and commodification of Black creativity within a capitalist system.
 The objects thus become a symbol of the exploitation of people of African descent, representing the history of the extraction of cultural production of music, art, spirituality, knowledge, and other forms of creative labor among the diasporas.